hermanaguirrej/covid-19/README.md

 Project design for monitoring and analysis te coronavirus outbreak trend across the countries By Herman Aguirre
 PhD Researcher at University of Exeter, UK.

+# Shiny Applicaction

+The application is stored in the folder "ShineApp"
+In Rstudio you must install the Shiny Packege.